abobabo91/soccer_free_kick/README.md

 This project simulates soccer free kicks with two scenarios: with and without air drag.
 The simulator calculates the required angle and velocity for the ball to reach the goal while visualizing the trajectory.

+## Notes
+- I got this idea after noticing how few free kicks actually turn into goals.
+With all the amazing football players out there, surely there's a way to score more often.
+- It’d be awesome to see this tested on an actual pitch.
+It doesn’t seem too hard—just need a camera to measure the angle and velocity, which should be easy to calculate.
+- The results seem decent, but of course, it’s not perfect—things like spin and other factors aren’t included.
+- Something feels off, though, because the two calculations don’t match exactly when drag is set to zero in the drag version.

 ## Features

 - **Free Kick with Drag**: Simulates realistic physics including air drag.